 Papa Gino’s

-Founded in 1961 in Massachusetts, Papa Gino’s has established itself as a niche pizzeria in the United States specializing in thin-crust pizza, appetizers, and salads.
+Founded in 1961 in Massachusetts, Papa Gino’s has established itself as a niche pizzeria in the United States, specializing in thin-crust pizza, appetizers, and salads.
 While the brand is not as widely known as some larger chains, it has approximately 81 locations across various regions.

 The brand originally began its culinary journey under the name Piece O’ Pizza.
 The rebranding created a warmer and friendlier atmosphere, leading to the current name, Papa Gino’s.
-The brand’s name, which features prominently in the logo, has a whimsical twist: the apostrophe in the word “Gino’s” resembles a slice of pizza.
+The brand’s name, which prominently features in the logo, has a whimsical twist: the apostrophe in “Gino’s” resembles a slice of pizza.
 This design element emphasizes the brand’s core proposition and gives it a playful and modern feel.

 Papa John’s

-The origin of the brand name—”Papa John’s”—is deeply personal and rooted in history.
+The origin of the brand name “Papa John’s” is deeply personal and rooted in history.
 It pays homage to the company’s founder, John Schnatter.
-The inspiring story behind the brand’s creation is that Schnatter started his pizza venture by installing an oven in a rather unconventional space—a modest broom closet in the back of his father’s tavern.
+The inspiring story behind the brand’s creation is that Schnatter started his pizza venture by installing an oven in a rather unconventional space, a modest broom closet in the back of his father’s tavern.

 Papa John’s chose a wordmark that combines simplicity and whimsy.
 The glowing red hue is eye-catching and symbolizes the passion and warmth closely associated with the brand’s values.
 The font is executed skillfully, giving the impression that the letters playfully protrude from the surface.
 This clever design makes the brand instantly recognizable and gives it the zest and enthusiasm of Papa John’s restaurants.